boslab/structured-water/README.md

 # Introduction

 Cryptobiosis describes the suspended animation that some microbes enter under adverse conditions such as drought, cold, and lack of oxygen.
-Additionally, the kingdom fungi possesses a relatively well conserved and multifunctional signalling network called the Mitogen Activated Protein Kinase (MAPK) pathways that respond to osmosis, light, pH, pheromones, etc.
+The kingdom fungi possesses a relatively well conserved and multifunctional signalling network called the Mitogen Activated Protein Kinase (MAPK) pathways that respond to changes in osmosis, light, pH, pheromones, etc.

+This paper examines the physical chemical properties of supercooled aqueous solutions, and the physiological tolerances of filamentous fungi, to develop an inexpensive storage medium.
+The parameters for success in this experiment involve confirming the cultures can produce fruitbodies and spores upon revival.

 Successful long-term culture storage is critical to any serious mushroom-related endeavor.
 For basidiomycete (mushroom forming) fungi it remains an open problem.